jenninge/CS340/README.md

 Client/Server Development

 # Description
 This is a Python module to perform CRUD operations with MongoDB.
-This module can be used to create a dash application or can be used to connect to a SQL database with modifications.
+This module can be used to navigate large data sets and can be used for other applications.

 # Getting Started
-1)	PyMongo: Library used to connect with MongoDB
+1)	PyMongo: A Python library used to connect with MongoDB

 [PyMongo]( https://pymongo.readthedocs.io/en/stable/tutorial.html)